CopterExpress/clover/docs/en/dromap.md

 ## Proposed solution

 DroMap project consists mainly of two major components: the drone and the drone add-on.
 The drone is responsible for the physical movement of the entire system.
 The drone add-ons consist of necessary sensors for mapping, path planning, and mounting equipment such as Raspberry Pi 4, RPLiDAR A1M8, Sonar, and range finder.
-The raspberry pi collects the data from the sensors.
-While the data is being collected by the raspberry pi, the Hector SLAM will process these data in real-time to formulate 2-dimensional maps.
+The Raspberry Pi collects the data from the sensors.
+While the data is being collected by the Raspberry Pi, the Hector SLAM will process these data in real-time to formulate 2-dimensional maps.
 After that, the map will be sent wirelessly to a remote PC and visualized through RVIZ software tool.

 ![](../assets/dromap/HLA.jpg)